FriendsOfCake/search/docs/README.md

 - `Boolean` to limit results by truthy (by default: 1, true, '1', 'true', 'yes', 'on') and falsy (by default: 0, false, '0', 'false', 'no', 'off') values which are passed down to the ORM as true/1 or false/0 or ignored when being neither truthy or falsy.
+- `Exists` to produce results for existing (non-empty) column content.
 - `Finder` to produce results using a [(custom)](http://book.cakephp.org/3.0/en/orm/retrieving-data-and-resultsets.html#custom-find-methods) finder
 - `Compare` to produce results requiring operator comparison (`>`, `<`, `>=` and `<=`)
 - `Callback` to produce results using your own custom callable function, it